 We focus on girls because girls are especially vulnerable to dropping out of school, and when girls stay in school the result is socially-responsible women who secure better jobs, raise healthier families, and create lasting positive change in their communities.

 Girls who are fortunate enough to enroll in secondary school then face significant financial, cultural, and environmental challenges that undermine their ability to make the most of the secondary school opportunity.
-As a result, young women rarely complete secondary school or perform well enough to qualify for university.
+As a result, many young women fail to complete secondary school.
 Once they reach the workforce, women are much less likely to occupy leadership positions, and they earn significantly less than their male counterparts.

 Only 2/3 of Tanzanian girls who start secondary school will go on to complete secondary school.